Event planners have more than enough work on their plates, so when it comes to

 - Use your promo materials, accessible right in your account, to prepare your event app announcement.

-3) Your email list is your best friend:
+3. Your attendee list is your best friend

-- Announce the app in a newsletter as soon as it's published.
-Introduce it as a networking and guide tool and describe the benefits for attendees.
+- Announce the app in a e-newsletter as soon as it has been approved and published.
+Introduce it as a networking tool and an event guide, describing the useful features your attendees would find value in.

 - Send a few e-mail reminders about the app before the event, you can even use gamification to your advantage and award prizes to the first ones that engage!

 - Adjust to the tone to your audience.
-Keep in mind that younger audience tends to get engaged with networking features while the older one might evaluate guide features more.
-Emphasize the benefits that your participants will value.
+Keep in mind that younger audiences tend to get engaged with networking features, while an older one might value the schedule, speakers, and exhibitor features.
+Emphasize the benefits of the app!

 - Ask the keynote speaker to present the app in his/her introductory speech.
 Nobody wants to feel left out, so this is one of the best ways to promote the app for those who haven't seen your announcements.